theog123/PyScanner/README.md

 #### Input: /dev/hidraw0
 #### Output: text file

 The scanner is abstracted by the file /dev/hidraw0.
+The scanner driver takes /dev/hidraw0 as a bytestream input and reads it to a textfile by converting it into ascII text.

 ## Controller